talk2bryan/getorg-testacct.github.io/_pages/cv.md

 Education
 ======
+* M.Sc. in Computer Science, University of Manitoba, 2020 (expected)

-* B.Sc. in Computer Science (Major Co-op), University of Manitoba, 2018
+* B.Sc. in Computer Science (Major Co-Op), University of Manitoba, 2018
   * Computer Science concentrations in Software Engineering and Databases
   * Minors in Economics and Statistics
-* M.Sc. in Computer Science, University of Manitoba, 2020 (expected)

 Work experience
 ======